MetPX/sarracenia/doc/sr_config.7.rst

 The  **durable** option, if set to True, means writes the queue on disk if the broker is restarted.

-The  **expire**  option is expressed in minutes... it sets how long should live a queue without connections The  **durable** option set to True, means writes the queue on disk if the broker is restarted.
+The  **expire**  option is expressed as a duration... it sets how long should live a queue without connections.
+A raw integer is expressed in seconds, if the suffix m,h.d,w are used, then the interval is in minutes, hours, days, or weeks.

+The  **durable** option set to True, means writes the queue on disk if the broker is restarted.

-The  **message-ttl**  option set the time in minutes a message can live in the queue.
+The  **message-ttl**  option set the time a message can live in the queue.
 Past that time, the message is taken out of the queue by the broker.

 The **prefetch** option sets the number of messages to fetch at one time.